upenn-cis1xx/camelot/README.md

 An OCaml Linter / Style Checker for the OCaml compiler version 4.09.0.
 Make sure you have ocaml version 4.09.0, otherwise the parsetree will be different

+## Acknowledgements
+This project wouldn't have been possible without the following three repos:
+[sml-style-check](https://github.com/jluningp/sml-style-check), for guiding the design of the linter, as well as basically contributing the structure of our project (especially the extendable checker modules :) ),

+[hlint](https://github.com/ndmitchell/hlint) for a good reference on building a linter,

+and [ppx_tools/rewriter](https://github.com/ocaml-ppx/ppx_tools/blob/master/rewriter.ml), for giving us useful starter code and being the building block on which camelot started.

 ## Dependencies
 - dune (v 2.4.0) - dune will manage installing the appropriate dependencies for you I believe
 - ocamlc v4.09.0